Known Limitations¶

 AS and VS as variable names¶

-are used as reserved keywords in operations and ipt doesn’t
+AS and VS are used as reserved keywords in operations and ipt doesn’t

 allow their usage as variable names.
 This limitation doesn’t exists in Igor Pro.